mjcb-public/docs.mjcb.ca/README.md

 # docs.mjcb.ca #

 This is the Git repository is for the **docs.mjcb.ca** website that is currently using the Hugo CMS platform and is deployed using the Netlify platform.
 This website hosts various documentation for the [mjcb.ca](https://mjcb.ca/) website, as well as other documentation from other sources.

+This website was migrated from the **docs.mjcb.ca** domain in early 2025.

 ## Theme ##